ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-functions.md

 The first example contains several tags and a comment and also shows whitespace processing.
 The second example shows `CDATA` and `script` tag processing.
-In the third example a text is extracted from the full HTML response received by the [url](../../sql-reference/table-functions/url.md) function.
+In the third example text is extracted from the full HTML response received by the [url](../../sql-reference/table-functions/url.md) function.

 Query: